allenkim80/gatling-sentry-extension/README.md

 ```
 "com.github.allenkim80" % "gatling-sentry-extension_2.11" % "0.1.16-SNAPSHOT"
 ```
-`Please wait to use this extension, as soon as possible I will publish this.`
+`Now you can use snapshot version, as soon as possible I will publish release version.`

 ### Usage